Garrett County, September 2020

 Our next hike was on the Snaggy Mountain Trail in Potomac-Garrett State Forest.
 Here, we hiked 4.3 miles on Snaggy Mountain Trail, Snaggy Mountain Road, and the Watchable Wildlife Trail.
 It was a moderately scenic hike...not something I would recommend.

-We saw several milkweed tussock caterpillars.
+We saw several milkweed tussock caterpillars like the one shown in the top photo of this page.
 I think a clever person could knit a lookalike.

 Several milkweed tussock caterpillars